meteor/guide/content/react.md

 })(ListPage);
 ```

-If you're subscribing to multiple publications, no need to assign each handle to a variable.
-A proper way to do this would be to call `Meteor.subscribe` in an array and use [`some`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/some) on their handle to determine if they're loading:
+If you're subscribing to multiple publications, you can create an array of handles and use [`some`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/some) to determine if any is loading:

 ```js
 export default withTracker(({ id }) => {